mark-watson/Java-AI-Book/manuscript/neural_networks.md

 Initially, weights are set to small random values.
 You will get a general idea for how this is done in this section and then we will look at Java implementation code in the [Section for a Java Class Library for Back Propagation](#nn-bp-lib).

-In the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), we only have two neuron layers, one for the input neurons and one for the output neurons.
-Networks with no hidden layers are not usually useful - I am using the network in  the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) just to demonstrate layer to layer connections through a weights array.
+In the figure showing a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden), we only have two neuron layers, one for the input neurons and one for the output neurons.
+Networks with no hidden layers are not usually useful - I am using the network in  the figure showing a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) just to demonstrate layer to layer connections through a weights array.

 {#nn-backprop-no-hidden}
 ![Example Backpropagation network with No Hidden Layer](images/nn_backprop2d.png)

-To calculate the activation of the first output neuron **O1**, we evaluate the sum of the products of the input neurons times the appropriate weight values; this sum is input to a **Sigmoid** activation function (see the [Figure showing the Sigmoid Function](#nn-sigmoid)) and the result is the new activation value for **O1**.
-Here is the formula for the simple network in the [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden):
+To calculate the activation of the first output neuron **O1**, we evaluate the sum of the products of the input neurons times the appropriate weight values; this sum is input to a **Sigmoid** activation function (see the figure showing the [Sigmoid Function](#nn-sigmoid)) and the result is the new activation value for **O1**.
+Here is the formula for the simple network in the figure showing a [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden):

 {lang="java",linenos=off}
 ~~~~~~~~